ahalxq/ahalxq.github.io/README.md

 ## Welcome to Xiaoqi's Page

-I am a research assistant working in the Genomics and Bioinformatics Hub just graduated from UW-Madison double majored in Applied Mathematics, Engineering, and Physics (AMEP) and Computer Sciences this summer. \n
+I am a research assistant working in the Genomics and Bioinformatics Hub just graduated from UW-Madison double majored in Applied Mathematics, Engineering, and Physics (AMEP) and Computer Sciences this summer.

 I am actively seeking PhD positions.
 Please feel free to email me if you are interested.